-Overview This see parame For a co Guide a This see Su Su Su Th This section describes the various arguments that you can specify as parameters to the Orbix IDL compiler.
-For a complete description of these options see the COBOL Programmer's Guide and Reference or PL/I Programmer's Guide and Reference.
+Overview This section describes the various arguments that you can specify as parameters to the Orbix IDL compiler.
+For a complete description of these options see the COBOL Programmer's Guide and Reference or PL/I Programmer's Guide and Reference .
 This section discusses the following topics: Summary of the Arguments for COBOL Summary of the Arguments for PL/I The IDLPARM DD name IDLPARM line format Summary of the Arguments for COBOL The Orbix IDL compiler arguments can be summarized as follows: -D Generates source code and copybooks into specified directories rather than the current working directory.
-(This is relevant to z/OS UNIX System Services only.) -E Generates support for arithmetic extended types. -I Used to process a specific interface. -M Set up an alternative mapping scheme for data names. -0 Override default copybook names with a different name. -Q Indicate whether single or double quotes are to be used for string literals in COBOL copybook members. -S Generate server mainline source code. -T Indicate whether server code is for batch, IMS, or CICS. -Z Generate server implementation source code.
-All of th nese arguments are optional.
+(This is relevant to z/OS UNIX System Services only.) -E Generates support for arithmetic extended types. -I Used to process a specific interface. -M Set up an alternative mapping scheme for data names. -• Override default copybook names with a different name. -Q Indicate whether single or double quotes are to be used for string literals in COBOL copybook members. -s Generate server mainline source code. -T Indicate whether server code is for batch, IMS, or CICS. -Z Generate server implementation source code.
+All of these arguments are optional.

 Summary of the Arguments for PL/I The Orbix IDL compiler arguments can be summarized as follows: -D Generates source code and include files into specified directories rather than the current working directory.
-(This is relevant to z/OS UNIX System Services only.) -E Generate support for Enterprise PL/I. -L Limit code and typecode generation; generate inherited typedefs. -M Set up an alternative mapping scheme for data names. -0 Override default include member names with a different name. -s Generate server implementation skeleton code. -T Indicate whether server code is for batch, IMS, or CICS. -v Do not generate the server mainline code. -w Control whether generated code uses display or put for messages All of these arguments are optional.
+(This is relevant to z/OS UNIX System Services only.) -E Generate support for Enterprise PL/I. -L Limit code and typecode generation; generate inherited typedefs. -M Set up an alternative mapping scheme for data names. -O Override default include member names with a different name. -s Generate server implementation skeleton code. -T Indicate whether server code is for batch, IMS, or CICS. -v Do not generate the server mainline code. -w Control whether generated code uses ${\tt display} \mbox{ or } {\tt put}$ for messages All of these arguments are optional.
 The IDLPARM DD name To denote the arguments that you want to specify as parameters to the compiler, you can use the DD name, IDLPARM, in the JCL that you use to run the compiler.
 IDLPARM line format The parameters for the IDLPARM entry in the JCL take the following format: // IDLPARM='-cobol[:-M[option][membername]][:-Omembername] [:-Q[option]][:-S][:-T[option]][:-Z]'